HCEMM/sc-tutorials/README.md

 ### [GitHub tutorial](github_tutorial/README.md): how to use GitHub for version control, collaboration and CI/CD.

 ### [Package manager tutorial](package_manager_tutorial/README.md): how to make your tool available through Bioconda.

+### [FCBI Computational Services Tutorial](fcbi_tutorial/README.md): how to use FCBI's NextCloud storage and the EMMA reservation system.